turlando/airhead/frontend/README.md

 lein dev
 ```

-### Start Figwheel from CIDER
+### Development with Emacs

-Navigate to a clojurescript file and start a figwheel REPL with
+Navigate to a ClojureScript file and start a figwheel REPL with
 `cider-jack-in-clojurescript` or (`C-c M-J`).

 ### Chrome cljs-devtools